Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/character/backgrounds/eldritch-anatomist-av0.md

 You're a trained physician who can ably tend wounds of many kinds.
 But more than a practitioner, you're a scholar.

 Some cultures shape flesh to extreme degrees, creating aberrations from humanoid forms.
-The fleshforges of distant Nex practice this fleshwarping, as do certain subterranean societies you hope to one day study— preferably from a safe and clinical distance.
+The fleshforges of distant Nex practice this fleshwarping, as do certain subterranean societies you hope to one day study—preferably from a safe and clinical distance.

 Choose two ability boosts.
 One must be to Intelligence or Wisdom, and one is a free ability boost.